 The Kūpuna Council shall consist of recognized, respected, and pono kūpuna leaders.
 This advisory council shall provide mana‘o and guidance on all areas of the KĀNAKA PARTY, but especially in the area of cultural competence.
 The Kūpuna Council will act to ensure that the KĀNAKA PARTY is pono and reflects the traditional Hawaiian values upon which it was founded.

 ARTICLE XI.
 BOARD OF DIRECTORS

-The Board of Directors (BOD) shall consist of the original 6-founding members of the KĀNAKA PARTY.
+The Initial Board of Directors (BOD) shall consist of the original 6-founding members of the KĀNAKA PARTY.
+Additional BOD members may be appointed as needed.
+The BOD may exist in perpetuity.
 The BOD shall appoint and organize all initial officers and committees of the KĀNAKA PARTY, as necessary, in the start-up phase of the KĀNAKA PARTY.
 The BOD shall act to protect, preserve, and perpetuate the principles, values, and vision of the KĀNAKA PARTY as it was founded.
 The BOD may remove any executive officer at the National or State level, for the good of the KĀNAKA PARTY.

 ARTICLE XII.
 SUPREMACY

 This Constitution shall be the governing document for the KĀNAKA PARTY.
 It is severable in that if any portion hereof be declared void, all other portions shall remain binding and effective.
 The State Executive Committee (SEC) shall be the supreme governing body of the State Party.
 The SEC shall assume the role of the State Central Committee if that body is not organized or viable.
 The Board of Directors shall assume the role of the State Executive Committee if that body is not organized or viable.